 Top tip: try to have veggies or fruit at most meals and snacks.

 Early starts can make it difficult for Tradies to prepare food in the morning so a little planning can go a long way.
 Start by buying a small cooler bag, that way you can keep your lunch and snacks fresh.

-It may also be good idea to skip the takeaway option and pack a healthy lunch the night before.
-It may seem tough to make these changes, but try to start with packing a healthy lunch for just a few days of the week.
+It may also be a good idea to skip the takeaway option and pack a healthy lunch the night before.
+It may seem tough to make these changes but try to start by packing a healthy lunch for just a few days of the week.
 Some good lunch box ideas include:

 Getting enough sleep each night is as equally important as your diet.
 Sleep helps the body and mind to rest and refresh, which will improve your concentration and memory, judgement, reaction time and physical coordination.
 A good night’s rest will help with staying alert and reduce the risk of injury or accidents on the job.

 Top tip: try to limit the use of your phone before bed as studies have shown this can really impact your sleep.

 Many Tradies work outdoors and are at greater risk of getting skin cancer than people who work indoors.
 Tradies should remember to follow the 5 sun smart tips:

 Slip on sun-protective clothing to cover as much of your skin as possible.